Singularity resolution from polymer quantum matter: s:0 The dynamic

-It is by definition time-independent but a priori it may not have a simple local form analogous to \eref{e:phip} at $v\neq v^{\star}$, which can potentially complicate the evaluations of the expectation values of the observables.
+It is by definition time-independent but a priori it may not have a local form analogous to \eref{e:phip} at $v\neq v^{\star}$, which can potentially complicate the evaluations of the expectation values of the observables.

-We note, however, that the construction performed for $v=v^{\star}$ can be repeated at each value of $v$, giving rise to potentially inequivalent constructions of the candidate Hilbert space.
+We note that the construction performed for $v=v^{\star}$ can be repeated at each value of $v$, giving rise to potentially inequivalent constructions of the candidate physical Hilbert space.
 One can then consider a function

-On each slice of constant $v$ this function equals the inner product of the candidate Hilbert space constructed with respect to this slice.
+On each slice of constant $v$ this function equals the inner product of the candidate Hilbert space constructed for this slice.
 One can then ask under which condition these Hilbert spaces will be equivalent and their inner products equal.
 A condition necessary and sufficient for it is that $\partial P(\psi_v|\omega_v)/\pde v = 0$.
-The form of the unitary evolution operator \eref{e:uni-form} implies however that this condition will be satisfied if and only if
+The form of the unitary evolution operator [see in particular \eref{e:uni-form}] implies however that this condition will be satisfied if and only if we require

-Following this choice, our candidate Hilbert space becomes (up to a rescaling $\psi_v\mapsto\psi_v/\sqrt{m}$ on $\msf{H}_v$) the space $\msf{L}^2(\mbb{R},\txt{d}\phi)$ with the standard $\msf{L}^2$-inner product.
+Following this choice, our candidate Hilbert space becomes (up to a rescaling $\psi_v\mapsto\psi_v/m^{1/2}$ on $\msf{H}_v$) the space $\msf{L}^2(\mbb{R},\txt{d}\phi)$ with the standard $\msf{L}^2$-inner product.
 Also, the \tit{momentum} space is now $\msf{L}^2(\mbb{R},\txt{d}p_{\phi})$ with the corresponding Lebesgue measure.

 Using \eref{e:74}, we can now consider an initial state